Bankers Petroleum Albania: Tax Evasion

+Complaints for abuse of dominant position

 In October 2019 Albania's competition authority launched an in-depth abuse of dominance investigation into Bankers Petroleum.
 The company told the international news organization Reuters that had “Bankers has never violated free market and competition rules and moreover has abused with any ‘dominant’ position.”
 According to Reuters, Bankers was reacting to a six-month investigation launched by the Competition Authority into its business from Jan.
 1, 2016 to October 2019 to see whether it had abused its dominant position complaints to the regulator from a local refiner.
 TOSK ENERGJI SH.A. argued that Bankers had either refused to supply it or imposed conditions on its supplies, causing financial costs, particularly related to having to shut down and restart the refinery at Ballsh.